-- 1. Apply knowledge of polymerization mechanisms to predict the formation of different polymer products under various reaction conditions and catalysts. - 2.
-Apply suitable polymerization techniques to synthesize the high-quality polymers. - 3.
-Identify the structural, thermal, and mechanical properties of polymers for different applications. - 4.
-Apply the polymer processing methods to design polymer products. - 5.
+- 1. Illustrate the types of mechanism of polymerization reactions and analyze the natural and synthetic polymers - 2.
+Identify the suitable polymerization techniques to synthesize the high-quality polymers - 3.
+Identify the structure, thermal, and mechanical properties of polymers for different applications - 4.
+Apply the polymer processing methods to design polymer products - 5.
 Analyze the polymers used in electronic and biomedical applications.